tmathmeyer/tint3/configuration.md

 being on desktop 5 of 6 would show "I II III IV ◆ VI"

-the general format is the default character/formatter [space] selected character/formatter, so the string "◇ %R" on desktop 5 of 6 would look like "◇ ◇ ◇ ◇ V ◇"
+the general format is the default character/formatter [space] selected character/formatter, so the string "◇ %R" on desktop 5 of 6 would look like "◇ ◇ ◇ ◇ V ◇".
+Note: this DOES work with unicode (3 byte) characters.

 -----